 For the JSON interface there is a technical documentation according to OpenAPI 2.0 standard.
 The OpenAPI documentation is available in the InterNetX Github Repository for further use.

-The API Basics section contains step-by-step instructions for various domain and certificate processes to help you implement the Domain-Robot API.
+The API Processes section contains step-by-step instructions for various domain and certificate processes to help you implement the Domain-Robot API.
 Each of them describes how a process can be automated and includes corresponding XML and JSON examples.